-There are more than ninety libraries supporting research throughout Harvard University.
+There are more than seventy libraries supporting research throughout Harvard University.
 The Harvard Libraries site is a gateway to the resources in these libraries and archives, as well as to the thousands of electronic resources to which the Harvard Libraries subscribe.

 Widener Library: The single largest library at Harvard holds one of the world's most comprehensive research collections in the humanities and social sciences and is a key resource for study in history and literature.

 Ukrainian Research Institute Library: A substantial Ukrainian reference collection; complete works of major authors; offprints and conference papers of contemporary scholarship on Ukrainian and works of Ukrainian scholars in all disciplines.
 Special collections include manuscript collections of various Ukrainian civic and political leaders, composers, educators, journalists, musicologists, and writers, as well as the archives of several Ukrainian cultural institutions.
 Other special collections include photographs, postcards, maps, vertical files, and audio tapes.